Home

 And as children have to memorize more words than humanly possible to sustain fluency...Memories begin to fail.

-This all occurs by the end of the first grade year!
+This sequence all occurs by the end of first grade!

 So what is left to support reading fluency without good reading decoding skills?
 You got it!
 Guessing.